jonasblixt/bpak/README.rst

 Bitpacker is new and not really supported by any other projects except the punchboot bootloader (https://github.com/jonasblixt/punchboot)

-The library does not include any cryptographic API or functionallity, it only comes with a structure for storing signatures and some concepts to enable signature verification and key management.
+The library does not include any cryptographic API or functionality, it only comes with a structure for storing signatures and some concepts to enable signature verification and key management.